Sup2point0/Assort/affine/readme.md

 Affinitys controlled by the mind.

-While one’s mind is all that is required, psychic affinitics tend to find it easier to channel their power by looking at what they are manipulyzing, along with corresponding hand movements.
+While one’s mind is all that is required, psychive affinitics tend to find it easier to channel their power by looking at what they are manipulyzing, along with corresponding hand movements.
 This is especially the case during protive training at a young age, where it is difficult to control one’s affinity.

 ### Haptic